MounicaSubramanium/COVID-19/README.md

 Also, make note that the Latitude and Longitude for some locations/rows are 0, 0.<br>
 The weather data for those will not be accurate, because the data are pulled based on the <br>
 provided Latitude and Longitude, not the place name.</b><br><br>
-Please see https://darksky.net/dev/docs for meaning and units of each value.
-Where applicable, units are pulled in SI units.

 The JSON returned hourly values and daily values.
 For the purposes of this project, daily values were used.
 The header for each column was taken and passed as a Unix time value to retrieve data for that date.<br><br><br>